 Kansas Education Systems Accreditation (KESA)

-Kansas implemented a systems approach to accreditation, beginning with the 2017-2018 school year.
-The systems approach gives school districts leverage to address systemic issues by identifying underlying causes and then implementing structures and behaviors necessary to effect sustainable change across the district.
+Kansas implemented a systems approach to accreditation, which gives school districts leverage to address systemic issues by identifying underlying causes and then implementing structures and behaviors necessary to effect sustainable change across the district.
 It creates an atmosphere of accountability within schools and among schools across the system, turning scattered instances of excellence into collective progress.

 The new model is designed around system-level accreditation occurring at the end of a five-year cycle of improvement efforts using an educational framework called “The Five Rs.”
 In the KESA model, the improvement process begins at the school level.